2016 New Hampshire Democratic presidential primary: Analysis

 Sanders scored a landslide 22-point routing in the New Hampshire primary, thanks to what The New York Times described as a "harness [of] working-class fury" against the so-called "establishment" candidates like Hillary Clinton, in a state known for its rebellious electorate.
-Sanders' win was propelled by younger voters, whom he won 74–25, men whom he won 67–32, self-identified Independents whom he won 73–25, and white voters whom he won 61-37 and who comprised 91% of the Democratic electorate in the Granite State.
-According to exit polls, a 53-45 majority of voters thought Clinton was not honest or trustworthy, while 89% said Sanders was honest.
+Sanders' win was propelled by younger voters, whom he won 74–25, men whom he won 67–32, self-identified Independents whom he won 73–25, and white voters whom he won 61-37 and who comprised 91% of the Democratic electorate in New Hampshire.
+According to exit polls, a 53–45 majority of voters thought Clinton was not honest or trustworthy, while 89% said Sanders was honest.
 61% of voters said they were dissatisfied or angry about the federal government.
-Sanders swept all income levels and educational attainment levels in the Granite State, except those who made more than $200k per year.
+Sanders swept all income levels and educational attainment levels in New Hampshire, except those who made more than $200k per year.

 Sanders swept all of the major cities, including Nashua, Dover, Concord, and Manchester.
 Sanders won along the seacoast 59–41, in the Manchester/Nashua area 54–44, in Concord/Ct.
 Valley 64–35, in the south 59–39, and in the north 65–33.
 Clinton only won three towns: Bedford, Millsfield, and Windham.

 Sanders' landslide victory was a clear regression for Clinton from 2008, when she had narrowly beaten Barack Obama in the 2008 New Hampshire primary thanks to support from populous southern New Hampshire.
+Furthermore, Clinton's win in Iowa but loss in New Hampshire marked a reversal of the 2008 results, where Clinton had scored a "comeback victory" in NH after coming third in Iowa.
 Both Sanders' percentage of the vote and margin of victory are the largest in a Democratic New Hampshire primary since John F. Kennedy in 1960.